thestrangeagency/GrainSwift/README.md

 volume | overall output volume

+1. The number of grains playable at once depends on your device's CPU.
+Too many grains will result in crunch or silence on slower devices.
-\* Touching the top waveform enables the amp envelope and lets you play by tapping.
+2. Touching the top waveform enables the amp envelope and lets you play by tapping.
 To get back to continuous playback, simply touch the `position` control.

 ## Why we are here